 A favourite amongst Brits, Val D'Isere is home to the infamous La Folie Douce just up from La Daille where you can party in ski boots into the early evening.
-La Folie Douce is all about DJs on a balcony, banging euro style dance music, shots and magnums of rose - it's not for the faint hearted!
-Head down early to Cafe Face where the beer starts off cheap but the prices rise with the time.
+La Folie Douce is all about DJs on a balcony, banging euro style dance music, shots and magnums of rosé - it's not for the faint-hearted!

-The Morris Pub, a British style bar serves awesome burgers and there's also Le Petit Danois, a Danish bar, which serves free shots during happy hour!
-At the end of the night, visit the legendary Dick’s Tea Bar which has been catering to Val d'Isere's party loving crowds for over 30 years.
-This ever popular haunt, located near the foot of La Face piste, opens for apres ski at around 4pm every day with live bands and DJs.
-The fun continues right up until 10pm when the 'After Dinner Club' kicks off with more live music until 1am.
-Then the nightclub starts and continues right through to 5am at which time it's not unusual to see people emerging still in their ski kit.
+The Morris Pub, a British style bar serves awesome burgers, and there's also Le Petit Danois, a Danish bar, which serves free shots during happy hour!
+At the end of the night, visit the legendary Dick’s Tea Bar which has been catering to Val d'Isère's party loving crowds for over 30 years.
+This ever popular haunt, located near the foot of La Face piste, opens for après-ski at around 4pm every day with live bands and DJs.
+The fun continues right up until 10.30pm when the 'After Dinner Club' kicks off with more live music until 1am.
+Then the nightclub starts and continues right through to 5am at which time it's not unusual to see people emerging still in their ski gear.

 Best for: On piste après at La Folie Douce

 The town centre is jam packed with bars and restaurants, with plenty to suit all ages, tastes and moods.
-One of the most popular spots for apres ski is Chambre 9, which has live bands from 5-7pm every night, except Sundays, throughout the winter.
-Expect crowds and the odd person dancing on tables.
+One of the most popular spots for après-ski is Chambre Neuf, which has live bands from 5.30-7.30pm, 6 days a week, throughout the winter.
+Expect crowds and plenty of dancing on tables.

 Best for: Mixing with Swedish, French and British party animals.